State-of-War-PostBar/Blue-Alert/docs/specs/brm.md

 ## Identifier rules

-A continuous UTF-8 string itself is an identifier.
+Any continuous UTF-8 string is an identifier.
 Use spaces to devide them.
 You may not use certain characters for identifiers (except some for the _raw string_ rule below).

 |Character|Usage|